alinah1214/Excel-Report-Automation/README.md

 ### Output Files:
-Two files are generated in output as a reult of running a macro.
+Two files are generated in output as a result of running the macro.
 1. ZTE Land (For EMS)
 2. Nokia Land (For Netact)